 Are You Your Own Worst Enemy?

-We recently interviewed William Ury, co-founder of Harvard’s Program on Negotiation, one of the world’s leading experts on negotiation, and bestselling author of Getting to Yes and Getting Past No, about his new book, Getting To Yes With Yourself.
+We interviewed William Ury, co-founder of the Program on Negotiation, one of the world’s leading experts on negotiation, and bestselling author of Getting to Yes and Getting Past No, about his book, Getting To Yes With Yourself.

 Great negotiators know that the path to resolution is not always linear but rather a series of switchbacks and obstacles.
 Ury proposes that one of our biggest obstacles is often overlooked: ourselves.
 Once we understand this and address our blind spots, we gain better mental clarity.
 In Getting To Yes With Yourself, which was selected by TIME magazine as one of the best negotiation books of 2015, Ury urges us to focus on ourselves in order to be better prepared for our adversaries.
 When activated through Ury’s Inner Yes Method, it is simple and powerful – and could make all the difference at the negotiation table.